evdokimovs/flutter-sandbox/README.md

 ## [WebRTC signaling][1] server

-For [signaling][1] between clients you can use simple WebSocket server provided within this project.
+For [signaling][1] between clients you may use simple WebSocket server provided within this project (or write your own).
 Messages sent to this server, will be broadcast to the all _other_ clients connected to the same server without any changes.
 It's up to you to define the format of messages.

 ### Deploying on [Heroku]